revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 <blockquote>

-There are 5 type of bean scope is in Spring :-
+There are 5 types of bean scope in Spring :-

 1)**Singleton:-** It return a single bean instance per spring IOC Container.
 2)**Prototype:-** It return a new bean instance each time when requested.